dishagitt/dishagitt/README.md

 # Hi there! 👋

-I’m Disha, an MCA student passionate about programming and building cool projects that solve real-world problems.
+I’m Disha, an IT anthusiast passionate about programming and building cool projects that solve real-world problems.
 I'm always eager to learn new technologies, explore innovative ideas, and turn them into functional applications.

 ### 👩‍💻 About Me

-- 🎓 Currently pursuing **Master of Computer Applications (MCA)**.
+- 🎓 Currently doing an **Internship** as a Junior Developer.
 - 💡 Love working on projects that involve creativity and logical problem-solving.
-- 🌟 Strong interest in **web development**, **Android apps**, and creating efficient, user-friendly applications.
+- 🌟 Strong interest in **web development**, **Backend Development**, and creating efficient, user-friendly applications.
-- 🌱 Currently learning **ReactJs**, **Data Structures**.
+- 🌱 Currently learning **Flask**, **Django**, **Data Structures**.
 - 🎯 Aspiring to contribute to the tech industry as a software developer.

 ### 🛠️ Technologies & Tools

-- **Languages**: Python, JavaScript, Java, PHP, C++.
-- **Frontend**: HTML5, CSS3, Bootstrap, JavaScript, Jquery.
+- **Frontend**: HTML5, CSS3, Bootstrap, JavaScript, Jquery
-- **Backend**: Python (Django)
+- **Languages**: Python, Java, PHP, C++
+- **Frameworks**: Flask, Django, React
-- **Database**: SQLite, MySQL.
+- **Database**: SQLite, MySQL
-- **Tools & Platforms**: Git, GitHub, Android Studio, Visual Studio Code.
+- **Tools & Platforms**: Git, GitHub, Android Studio, Visual Studio Code, Postman

 ### 🌟 My Projects

 Here are a few projects I’ve worked on:

+- **1. Track-Hack**: A system built for my college to track student participation in hackathons.
-- **1. HandmadeCharm**: An e-commerce platform for handicrafts with user and seller functionalities.
+- **2. HandmadeCharm**: An e-commerce platform for handicrafts with user and seller functionalities.
-- **2. Rock-Paper-Scissors Game**: An Android app for a fun interactive game with real-time score tracking.
+- **3. Rock-Paper-Scissors Game**: An Android app for a fun interactive game with real-time score tracking.
-- **3. FashionHub**: An online platform for a single vendor to sell clothing items while providing customers with a seamless shopping experience.
+- **4. FashionHub**: An online platform for a single vendor to sell clothing items while providing customers with a seamless shopping experience.
-- **4. DentalCare**: A web-based Dentist Appointment Management System designed to streamline the process of booking and managing dental appointments.
+- **5. DentalCare**: A web-based Dentist Appointment Management System designed to streamline the process of booking and managing dental appointments.

 ### 📫 Get in Touch